temukaO/sum_harness_instructional/README.md

 plot\_3vars\_savefig.py will in addition to trying to display the plot to the screen also save an image file named *myplot.png*.

-# Additional build options -- Compiler Optimization Level
+# Additional build options -- Compiler Optimization Level (OPTIONAL)

 As of the time of this writing (Oct 2023), most SFSU students will not need the information about different build options unless otherwise